brevis-us/brevis/README.md

 # brevis

-brevis, an open-source, functional artificial life simulator.
+brevis, an open-source, functional scientific and artificial life simulator.

-brevis is a 3D artificial life and complex systems simulator where simulations are written in the functional programming language Clojure.
+brevis is a 3D scientific, artificial life and complex systems simulator where simulations are written in the functional programming language Clojure.

 On the web:   http://brevis.us
 Chat: #brevis@irc.freenode.net